Director of Social Entrepreneurship

 Why do you feel “called to care” about Disciples health and social service ministry?

 I feel “called” to care as caring is a part of my core values rooted in my theology.
 Even before I had faith language to articulate my call to care, I had an example of care displayed in my parents and grandmother.
-My family taught me that we were always called to car.
+My family taught me that we were always called to care.
 Our home was often an unofficial health and social service ministry, whether my parents were helping someone in need or my grandmother, a nurse, was seeing after someone’s health.
 It was modeled for me at a young age that we are called to care for one another as we are all interconnected.

 Who is a hero of yours, and why?

 I have many men and women who I consider heroes.
 One of my earliest heroes is Martin Luther King Jr. As a child, I was amazed that a preacher had played such a pivotal role in society.
 I am moved by his prophetic voice and his willingness to put his self on the line in hopes of my just and loving world.
-The most heroic part of his narrative is knowing that he had intentions on being a professor but his call to care moved him to be apart of one of the most powerful movements in American history.
+The most heroic part of his narrative is knowing that he had intentions of being a professor but his call to care moved him to be a part of one of the most powerful movements in American history.